Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Discussion

 We know that transverse electromagnetic waves are transmitted by photons.
 Are there longitudinal photons, which transmit the longitudinal pure electric waves?
 We speculate that if these longitudinal photons exist, then they might have properties completely different than transverse photons.

-For the parameters that were used to obtain the results, it was observed that the transverse and longitudinal electric waves exist only in small angular region around $\theta=0$ and $\theta=\pi$.
-This means that for these parameters the radiation pattern is very narrowly focused beam, like a laser beam.
-We speculate that the larger is the ratio $\frac{d}{\lambda}$ the more focused the beam is.
+For the parameters that were used to obtain the results, the radiation pattern is very narrowly focused beam, like a laser beam.
+We speculate that the larger is the ratio $\frac{d}{\lambda}$, the more focused the beam is.
 Focusing of the beam is achieved just by increasing the separation distance $d$, without using any reflecting mirrors.
 The larger is the ratio $\frac{d}{\lambda}$, the more power is radiated by longitudinal waves.
 Therefore it will be interesting to investigate the possible usage of the longitudinal electric waves for communication and possibly for power transmission.

 We speculate that longitudinal electric waves can shed a light and explain the so called EM drive phenomena \cite{white2017measurement}.
 Also phenomena of displacement current, which is used to describe the magnetic field arising around capacitance when alternating current is passing through it, might be explained by this longitudinal electric waves.
 In fact, we note that classical solution suggests that point electric charges, harmonically oscillating along the straight line, emit mostly transverse waves perpendicular to the line.
 While the new results indicate that when $\frac{d}{\lambda} \gg 1$, point electric charges, with harmonically oscillating charge magnitude, emit longitudinal and transverse waves mostly along the line joining the two charges.
 Thus if we think of two capacitance plates as consisting of many infinitesimal point charges, then we believe that capacitance is the best emitter of longitudinal waves in the direction perpendicular to the plates.

-In most of the solid medium longitudinal acoustic waves travel faster than transverse acoustic waves.
-If we apply this analogy to electromagnetism, then what is the speed of propagation of longitudinal electric waves?
-Is it faster than $c$?
-Is it possible that $c$ is constant and limit to transverse electromagnetic waves, but it is not a limit to longitudinal electric waves?
+Vector potential waves, which we believe are longitudinal electric waves, were experimentally observed in \cite{zimmerman2013reception}.
+Also scalar potential waves, which again were probably longitudinal electric waves, were observed experimentally in \cite{monstein2002} and in~\cite{zaimidoroga2016electroscalar}.
+In the former paper the scalar potential waves were emitted by the spherical antenna.
+Longitudinal electric waves were observed in air \cite{glakos1991anomalous}.
+Longitudinal electrodynamic forces, observed in \cite{johansson1996longitudinal}, and longitudinal Ampere forces in \cite{graneau1984longitudinal} could be due to the proposed longitudinal electric waves.